tbaumann/meshcoretomqtt/README.md

   DEBUG: The debug info (if enabled on the repeater build)

   PACKETS: The flood or direct packets going through the repeater.

+  DECODED: Packets are decoded (and decrypted when the key is known) and pubished to this topic as unencrypted JSON

 ## Example MQTT data...